What is Abbe Value?

 - Abbe values are used to measure the quality of optical lenses.

-- When the light passes through any lens, the rays of light either converge or diverge.
-The Abbe value is determined based on the ability of a lens to achieve this uniformed scattering of light.
+- When light passes through any lens, the rays of light either converge or diverge.
+The Abbe value is determined based on the ability of a lens to achieve a uniform scattering of light.

-- When light is dispersed or converged, it alters the Abbe value.
-This causes chromatic aberration, which is a distortion of colors.
+- When light is dispersed or converged, it chromatic aberration, which is a distortion of colors.

 How is the Abbe Value Calculated?